xLPMG/algorithm-engineering/answers/lecture_1/report.md

 Some remarks:
 - Whenever I use an LLM or Code Agent, I will specify so
-- To keep the size small, I will not include binary executables.
+- To keep the repository size small, I will not include binary executables.
 However, (whenever it seems necessary,) I will include the commands which I used to compile

 ## Task 1